silverqx/TinyORM/.github/SECURITY.md

 ## Reporting a Vulnerability

-Report vulnerabilities on the GitHub issue tracker or send me email directly.
+You're able to report vulnerabilities on the GitHub issue tracker or email me directly.

-Security vulnerabilities have highest priority and will be fixed immediately.
+Security vulnerabilities have the highest priority and will be fixed immediately.